da-the-dev/connect2discord/docs/README.md

 CDB_PASS=your_couchdb_password
 ```

 Once that done, you'll need to install [CouchDB](https://couchdb.apache.org/#download) binary and set it up.
-Create a new database with the name `connect2discord` and in this database's "Permissons" tab and remove the "\_admin" role under "Members".
+Create a new database with the name `connect2discord` and in this database's "Permissions" tab and remove the "\_admin" role under "Members".
 Add the password you've setup in `.env` under `CDB_PASS`.

 After that:
 1. Run `npm i` to install all dependencies